Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

 \subsection{Contribution}

-Our complete task is shown in Figure 2.
-To simulate the inner environment of the VV, we have the following setups in our training and experiment scenario: \begin{itemize} \item All the components and background in the training and experiment are made of metal materials. \item The peg-in-hole assembly task starts immediately after the robotic gripping phase, which is in line with the actual situation in the VV. \end{itemize}
+Our comprehensive task is delineated in Figure \ref{fig:vv00}.
+To emulate the internal environment of the VV, we incorporate the following configurations in our training and experimental scenarios: \begin{itemize} \item All components and background elements in the training and experiments consist of metallic materials. \item The peg-in-hole assembly task commences immediately following the robotic grasping phase and approaching phase, conforming to the actual conditions within the VV. \end{itemize}

-The first three phases have been completed in the previous paper \cite{Yin2022}.
-In this paper, we are focusing on the most challenging phase, the assembly phase.
-To overcome the previously mentioned difficulties, we propose a deep reinforcement learning (DRL) method that combines the RGD image from the camera with the force/torque data from the F/T sensor.
-Our method is quite similar to \cite{bogunowicz2020sim2real} and \cite{wang2021alignment}.
-However, first, we accomplish this task in reality instead of just in the simulation environment; and second, what we are facing is a rigid assembly task instead of a flexible one.
-So we are facing many more difficulties in our task.
-The method we proposed in this paper has the following advantages:
+The initial three phases have been accomplished in the preceding paper \cite{Yin2022}.
+In this paper, we concentrate on the most formidable phase, the assembly phase.
+Due to the stringent accuracy requirement of less than 0.1 mm for assembling, the vision servo-based method falls short in meeting the precision requirement.
+Implementing visual markers to enhance accuracy is not feasible within this environment.
+Additionally, considering that the mounting points are scattered throughout the interior of the VV, the contact model-based and LFD methods are not suitable for handling assembly tasks at multiple locations.
+To surmount the aforementioned challenges, we introduce a deep reinforcement learning (DRL) approach that amalgamates the RGB image from the camera with the force/torque data from the F/T sensor.
+Our method bears resemblance to \cite{bogunowicz2020sim2real} and \cite{wang2021alignment}.
+Nevertheless, we achieve this task in reality rather than solely in a simulated environment, and we confront a rigid assembly task as opposed to a flexible one.
+Consequently, our task presents an abundance of additional complexities.
+The method we propose in this paper boasts the following advantages: